 There’s something oddly grounding about a good piece of toast.
-I don’t know what it is — maybe it’s the crunch, the comforting warmth, or just the quiet ritual of it — but over the years, I’ve come to realize: toast is deeply personal.
-People have feelings about their toast.
-And frankly, they should.
+Maybe it’s the crunch, the warmth, or the quiet little ritual of making it.
+Whatever it is, toast has a way of making us feel… settled.
+And over the years, I’ve realized: toast is deeply personal.
+People have opinions.
+Strong ones.
+And honestly?
+They should.

-Me?
-I’ve always loved a thick slice of dense, hearty bread — toasted just right.
-That means golden and crunchy on the outside, but still with that little pocket of soft, chewy comfort in the middle.
-Somewhere I read (or maybe dreamed?) that the perfect slice of toast should be twelve times crunchier on the outside than it is in the center.
-I have no idea who “they” are, but honestly?
-They’re not wrong.
+Personally, I’ve always loved a thick slice of dense, hearty bread—golden and crunchy on the outside, but still with a soft, chewy pocket of comfort in the middle.
+I once read (or maybe dreamed?) that the perfect slice of toast should be twelve times crunchier on the outside than it is in the center.
+I don’t know who said it, but they understood the assignment.

-Now, this Almond Toast was inspired by the lovely folks at Café Gratitude.
-Over time — and through a lot of taste testing (you’re welcome) — I’ve found my sweet spot with it.
-And let me tell you, it all comes down to how it’s dehydrated.
+This particular Almond Toast was inspired by the lovely folks at Café Gratitude.
+After lots of experimenting (and even more taste testing—you’re welcome), I found my sweet spot.
+And here’s the secret: it all comes down to how it’s dehydrated.

-Here’s the thing with dehydrated raw foods: people tend to overdo it.
-They dry the poor things to the point of no return — not a drop of moisture or joy left.
-Yes, that might work for fruit leathers or backpacking snacks that need to last longer than your last relationship, but for something like this?
-You want flavor.
+Now, let’s talk about dehydrated raw foods.
+People tend to go a little overboard.
+They dry things to the point where there’s not a drop of moisture—or joy—left.
+That might work for fruit leathers or snacks meant to survive a three-day hike (or your last relationship), but for toast?
+We want flavor.
 Life.
-Soul!
+Soul.

-So here’s what I recommend when you’re making this toast for the first time: pick one piece to be your official “tasting toast.”
-After a few hours in the dehydrator — say around hour 3 or 4 — sneak a bite.
-Is it still too soft?
+So, when you make this toast for the first time, designate one slice as your “tasting toast.”
+Around hour three or four, take a bite.
+Too soft?
 Too dry?
 Just right?
-Keep nibbling until you hit that magical moment where your taste buds go ahhh.
-Then make a note of the time like a proud scientist.
-That’s your sweet spot.
+Keep testing until you hit that magic moment where your taste buds go ahhh.
+Then jot down the timing like a proud scientist.
+That’s your golden hour.

-And here’s where it gets even more fun: depending on how long you dehydrate this bread, it can wear different hats.
-Dry it all the way through and you’ve got something delightfully biscotti-esque — perfect with a cozy cup of Golden Turmeric Almond Milk or even crumbled over a crisp green salad in place of croutons.
-Or, go a little softer and slather it with jam or raw honey, and you’ve got yourself the coziest breakfast imaginable.
+And here’s the fun part: depending on how long you dehydrate it, this toast can play many roles.
+Dry it all the way and you’ve got a crunchy, biscotti-style snack—perfect with a cozy mug of Golden Turmeric Almond Milk or crumbled over a salad instead of croutons.
+Or go softer, spread it with jam or raw honey, and enjoy the coziest breakfast imaginable.

-I hope you enjoy this recipe as much as I’ve enjoyed making and remaking it.
-So let’s raise a slice and toast (pun very much intended) to creativity, mindfulness, and happy bellies.
+I hope you enjoy this recipe as much as I’ve loved making (and remaking) it.
+So here’s to creativity, mindfulness, and the humble slice of toast.

 With crunchy blessings, amie sue